INTRINSICATE

 and should have been either ‘intricate’ or ‘intrinsic’.

-However, the meter of the line calls for a four syllable word,
+However, the metre of the line calls for a four syllable word,

 so it is probable that Shakespeare intended the word “intrinsicate”

-as his expression of the human heart as both complex and fundamental.
+to be his vision of the human heart as both complex and crucial.

 ( Antony and Cleopatra V / ii )